 This is especially relevant to pedestrians; with the average car weighing over 4,000 pounds, being hit by a moving vehicle can cause tremendous harm, or even death.

-At J. Gonzalez Law Firm, we want to remind all of our local McAllen metro, and Greater Rio Grande Valley residents, to remain vigilant while behind the wheel, and even while walking around local malls or shopping centers.
+At J. Gonzalez Injury Attorneys, we want to remind all of our local McAllen metro, and Greater Rio Grande Valley residents, to remain vigilant while behind the wheel, and even while walking around local malls or shopping centers.

 Let’s make sure to keep the holidays safe for everyone by remembering our responsibilities behind the wheel.